Tummy Tuck (Abdominoplasty)

 Mini or Classic tummy Tucks produce excellent results for patients with weakened abdominal muscles or excess skin and fat.
 In most cases, the results are long lasting, especially if you avoid weight-gain, follow a balanced-diet and exercise regularly.
 Patients frequently experience improved self-confidence from an improved abdominal contour.

-Scars are inevitable with this treatment, but with time these should decrease and appear much less conspicuous.
+Scars are inevitable with a tummy tuck, but with time these should decrease and appear much less conspicuous.

 Your surgeon can discuss the exact nature of your treatment, including procedure details, recovery times and any possible side-effects at a consultation.
 This will reflect your exact circumstances and needs.
 The information included here is provided for general guidance only.